AlManja/logs.py/README.md

 1 - path to that log file
 2 - what keywords to search for

-Before you use this script, you should run in terminal from your home: journalctl -b > journalctl.txt to pipe binary systemd log into journalctl.txt (journalctl -b > /path/to/your/home/journalctl.txt)
+Script runs: journalctl -b > journalctl.txt (current systemd boot errors) and place it into your /tmp/ folder before it uses.

 Right now, this script on Manjaro parse these 4 logs, with these key words: